memgraph/docs/docs/reference-guide/deployment/kubernetes.md

 ```

 The above helm chart will spin up the Memgraph and expose it via **NodePort** service on port `7687` for communication via Bolt protocol.
 The helm chart also creates two **PersistentVolumeClaims** for the storage of the data directory and log directory.
 Since Memgraph docker image have a root privilege on volumes data and log directories, it is necessary to set the `runAsUser` to `0` in the `securityContext` of the pod.
+This will override the memgraph user.
+Aldo not ideal practice, it is necessary for the Memgraph to have root privileges on the volumes at the moment.

  The memgraph is started with the `--also-log-to-stderr=true` flag, which means that the logs will be also written to the standard error output.
 This is useful for getting logs via `kubectl logs` command.